-At the crossroads between research and the support for the arts and culture, SCOR is partnering with Louvre museum in a research programme, which will last for four years on the topic of catastrophe and how it is represented.
-Each year, the research programme will be based around a specific theme, followed by seminars to report on the main results of the research conducted.
-A major exhibition, accompanied by a series of events and a publication, will bring the programme to a close in 2016.
+At the crossroads between research and the support for the arts and culture, SCOR is partnering with Louvre museum in a research program, which will last for four years on the topic of catastrophe and how it is represented.
+Each year, the research program is based around a specific theme, followed by seminars to report on the main results of the research conducted.
+A major exhibition, accompanied by a series of events and a publication, will bring the program to a close in 2016.